The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Distance and time- 1.2 miles, about 35 minutes (one way).
 Mileages were measured on a topographic map and verified by pacing, at which I am fairly accurate.

-Trail Markers- brown free-form signboards with yellow lettering
+Trail Markers- some brown free-form signboards with yellow lettering

 Treadway- Packed gravelly soil through woods, mowed grass through field north of Chauvez Road.
 Stable footing- few roots